balanced-dev/yuzu-docs/docs/delivery/overview.md

 # Overview

-Delivery in Yuzu is all about integrating releases from UI definition to deliver a site.
-Because delivery developers are abstracted from the details of the UI, only working against an interface, then the complexity of the role is greatly reduced.
-No need to worry about integrating any of the markup, only on mapping the model data into the viewmodel definitions.
+Delivery in Yuzu is *integrating releases* from UI definition to deliver a site.
+Because delivery developers are abstracted from the details of the UI, only working against the UI interface the complexity of the task is greatly reduced.
+No need to worry about integrating  markup, only on mapping the model data to viewmodel definitions.

 On startup all the blocks and pages are pre-compiled into memory.

-At runtime definition created templates are rendered server-side by delivery and sent to the client.
+At runtime the templates created by definition are rendered server-side by delivery and sent to the client.

 ## Granularity of blocks